jonasbn/til/markdown/how_do_i_escape_backtick.md

 ```

+I am not sure the Markdown indicator is needed.
 This works for GitHub flavoured Markdown it seems.

 ## References